Molly and Mama

 2 Cutting Out

 Roughly cut around your traced piece of fusible web ensuring you leave a small border.
-Do not cut on your drawn outline.
+Do not cut on your drawn outline (shown below).

 Cutting out your template